 Healing a Boot Chafing Rash

 I started by just using a bit of lotion thinking that would do the trick.
 Not so much!
 The pain and redness continued and just got worse.
-Even through socks and pants, my boots still caused that awful pain on my legs.
-Plus once it got worse it just hurt to wear jeans or other rough fabrics that rubbed against the rash.
+Even thru socks and pants, my boots still caused that awful pain on my legs.
+Plus, once it got worse it began to hurt when I would wear jeans or other rough fabrics that rubbed against the rash.

 Has that ever happened to you?
 There isn’t much you can do when you need to wear boots during the winter like I do (either for the mud or for the snow!).
-After a few weeks and some trial and error I was able to figure out how to solve my boot chafing rash problem so I thought I should share in case anyone else is going through the same issue!
+After a few weeks and some trial and error I was able to come up with a pretty good boot rash remedy to solve my boot chafing problem so I thought I should share in case anyone else is going through the same issue!

 First, every time I was in the bathroom I grabbed some of my Homemade Coconut Oil Lotion and put it all over the rash.
 This helped with the pain and inflammation from my clothing during the day.

-At night I went a step further and slathered on a thick layer of my Homemade Lotion Bars around the effected area.
+At night, I went a step further and slathered on a thick layer of my Homemade Lotion Bars around the affected area.
 This lotion is much thicker than my regular daily lotion and helped with the healing process all night long.
-On nights when the rash was really painful I would place a very thick amount of Lotion Bar on my leg in the effected area then I used first aid gauze and tape to help keep the extra moisture in.
+On nights when the rash was really painful, I would place a very thick amount of the Lotion Bar on my leg in the affected area then I used first aid gauze and tape to help keep the extra moisture in.

 Have you had any trouble with this issue this winter?
 What other winter issues do you struggle with?

 This Boot Chafing Rash Remedy was originally published on Little House Living in January 2014.
 It has been updated as of January 2020.